 - Split the text into small paragraphs (max 3-4 lines).

 - Use enough spacing between the paragraphs to make the text easier to read.

 - Use CSS to create sections that stand out and break the text into smaller, more manageable parts.

 Images are important for presentation purposes.
 They make a page more interesting and easier to understand.

-Best practices for using images:
+Best practices for SEO optimizing images

 - Use original images.
 If you need to use an existing image from the web you need to reference the source.

 - Optimize the size of the images – the smaller the size (in bytes) of the image the better.

 - Use an ALT tag to describe the image – This helps search engines understand what the image is about.